 [B] Reaching Your Potential Fans

-Once you’ve built a list of artist that are similar to you, the next step is to start engaging with their fan base on a regular basis.
+Once you’ve built a list of artists that are similar to you, the next step is to start engaging with their fan base on a regular basis.

 Social media is meant to be social which is a two-way conversation.
 However, it’s likely that the artists on your list can’t interact much 1 on 1 with their fanbase because it’s simply impossible for them to do so with their busy schedules.